-Students enrolled in the Graduate Nursing Program must report any arrests or legal/criminal convictions including, but not limited to, misdemeanors, felonies, sexual offender convictions or government sanctions.
-If a student is convicted of any criminal offense(s) other than minor traffic violations subsequent to the criminal background check(s) obtained under this policy, the student is required within three (3) days after such conviction to report to the Dean of the School of Nursing the date and nature of the conviction and the court location.
+Students enrolled in a graduate nursing program must report any arrests or legal/criminal convictions including, but not limited to, misdemeanors, felonies, sexual offender convictions or government sanctions.
+If a student is convicted of any criminal offense(s) other than minor traffic violations subsequent to the criminal background check(s) obtained under this policy, the student is required to report the incident within three (3) days after such conviction to the Dean of the School of Nursing supplying the date, nature of the conviction, and the court location.
 Failure to report arrests or legal convictions will result in automatic and immediate dismissal from the School of Nursing.
-The student will be ineligible to be re-admitted to the Graduate Nursing Program.
+The student will be ineligible to be re-admitted to any University of Mobile graduate nursing program.